vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

 ## Next to do

-On the **Config Server** page, connect Docker-based Studio to Nebula Graph.
-For more information, see [Connect to Nebula Graph](st-ug-connect.md).
+On the **Config Server** page, connect Docker-based Studio to NebulaGraph.
+For more information, see [Connect to NebulaGraph](st-ug-connect.md).